smoge/superfomus/README.md

 SuperFomus
 ==========

-SuperFomus is a project that aims to integrate the features of the language SuperCollider (incluing support for Events, Routines and Streams) with the system FOMUS Automatic Notation.
+SuperFomus is a project that aims to integrate the features of the language SuperCollider (incluing support for Events, Routines and Streams) with the automatic music notation system FOMUS (FOrmat MUSic).

-See fomus.scd for some examples
+See fomus.scd for some examples.

 Website